 Where to Eat Around Chalong

-There are quite a few Thai food and seafood restaurants in the Chalong area, including some local gems.
+There are many Thai food and seafood restaurants in the Chalong area, including some local gems.
 You can also find a few franchises in the small shopping malls if you need a break.

-Kan Eang @ Pier has been a long time favourite among locals and tourists looking for a lunch or dinner in a little more sophisticated atmosphere.
+Kan Eang @ Pier has been a long-time favourite among locals and tourists looking for a lunch or dinner in a little more sophisticated atmosphere.
 The seafood is excellent, crabs, fish and prawns are bigger than in nearby places, and the choice of dishes on the menu is impressive.
 The atmosphere is relaxing and trendy, an excellent way to enjoy a slow meal by the sea.

-Kan Eang 2 as the name indicates, is the sister of Kan Eang @ Pier, but in a less fancy and less expensive version.
-The seafood is very good and the setting attractive, more simple in a good way.
+Kan Eang 2, as the name indicates, is the sister of Kan Eang @ Pier, but in a less fancy and less expensive version.
+The seafood is very good, and the setting is attractive, more simple in a good way.

 Palai Seafood has been around for decades.
 It’s a simple restaurant by the sea with good Thai food and seafood, but it lacks a bit of atmosphere.

-Mor Mu Dong has been one of our long time favourites.
-The setting in little wooden huts with thatched roofs built on stilts above the mangrove is one of the reasons.
+Mor Mu Dong has been one of our long-time favourites.
+One reason is the setting in little wooden huts with thatched roofs built on stilts above the mangrove.
 The second reason is, of course, their excellent Thai and seafood at an affordable price.